Table of Contents

 Several of the above techniques are especially useful in brain imaging and include:

-- MRA in the time-of-flight or phase contrast mode; in addition to diffusion-weighted imaging is helpful in the detection and characterisation of ischemic insults in the brain.
+- MRA in the time-of-flight or phase contrast mode, in addition to diffusion-weighted imaging, is helpful in detecting and characterising ischemic insults in the brain.

 - MRS uses the changes in chemical composition in tissues to differentiate necrosis from normal brain matter as a result of a tumour.

 In musculoskeletal imaging, MR arthrography is a technique available to facilitate the depiction of internal derangements of joints.

 - Indirect arthrography involves the intravenous administration of gadolinium to be diffused into the joint.

 - Direct arthrography involves injecting a dilute gadolinium solution into the joint.
-This is to allow enlargement of a joint for evaluation of ligaments, cartilage and synovial proliferation.
+This allows the enlargement of a joint to evaluate ligaments, cartilage and synovial proliferation.

 - The shoulder by contouring the labral-ligamentous abnormalities.
-This technique can differentiate damage to the rotator cuff; in addition to any labral tears in the hip and the collateral ligament of the elbow.
+This technique can differentiate damage to the rotator cuff and any labral tears in the hip and the collateral ligament of the elbow.

-- Meniscectomy of the knee especially in the detection of recurrent or residual meniscal tears.
+- Meniscectomy of the knee, especially in detecting recurrent or residual meniscal tears.

 - Investigate perforations of the ligaments and triangular fibrocartilage in the wrist.

 - The stability of osteochondral lesions associated with the articular surface of joints.

-MR arthrography uses T1-weighted images to convey T1 shortening effects of gadolinium resulting from fat saturation.
+MR arthrography uses T1-weighted images to convey the T1 shortening effects of gadolinium resulting from fat saturation.
 The T2-weighted sequence in at least one plane is also necessary to detect cysts and oedema in other soft tissues and bone marrow.